maros/Zway-MotionTrigger/README.md

 ## luminosity

-Only triggers if luminosity is above threshold.
+Only triggers if luminosity is below threshold.

 ## duration